cocmd/cocmd/README.md

 We encourage you to reach out.

 - [Report an issue](https://github.com/cocmd/cocmd/issues/new)
+- Here's how to [contribute to cocmd] (https://github.com/cocmd/cocmd/blob/master/CONTRIBUTING.md)
 - Looking to contribute?
 See our cli [good first issues](https://github.com/cocmd/cocmd/contribute).
 - Looking to contribute cocmd-packages?
 See our hub [good first issues](https://github.com/cocmd/hub/contribute).